cityofaustin/vision-zero/database/README.md

 #### CRIS Extract configuration and accounts

-The team maintains multiple CRIS login accounts to manage the deliver of CRIS data to our AWS S3 ingest bucket.
+The team maintains multiple CRIS login accounts to manage the delivery of CRIS data to our AWS S3 ingest bucket.
 See the [CRIS import ETL documentation](../etl/cris_import/README.md) for more information on how CRIS data is delivered to S3 and imported into our database.

 The credentials for our CRIS logins are in the password store, including a note in the title indicating each login's purpose:

 - **Production extract account**: this is the account which is configured for daily delivery of extracts to S3 production.
-- **Dev/testing extract account**: this accound should be used for requesting ad-hoc CRIS extracts for delivery via S3 or manual download.
+- **Dev/testing extract account**: this account should be used for requesting ad-hoc CRIS extracts for delivery via S3 or manual download.
 - **Query & analyze account**: this account can be used for the CRIS query interface, that enables querying and access to individual crash records.

 Additional information about CRIS access can be found on the [TxDOT website](https://www.txdot.gov/data-maps/crash-reports-records/crash-data-analysis-statistics.html).

-Follow these steps too configure a new extract delivery:
+Follow these steps to configure a new extract delivery:

 1. Login to CRIS using the appropriate account (see above): https://cris.dot.state.tx.us/